ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 esac
 ```

 The difference between the constructs is evident now.
 First, `if` checks the results of Boolean expressions.
 The `case` statement compares the string with the patterns.
 Therefore, it makes no sense to pass a Boolean expression to the `case` condition.
-Doing that, you handle two cases only: when the expression is true and false.
+Doing that, you handle two cases only: when the expression is "true" and "false".
 The `if` statement is more convenient for such checking.

 The second difference between `if` and `case` is the number of conditions.
 Each branch of the `if` statement checks a separate Boolean expression.
 In general, these expressions are independent of each other.
 In our example, they check the same variable, but that is a particular case.
 The `case` statement checks one string that you pass to it.